Aman916715/Food-Ordering/README.md

 After you publish your knowledge base, a client application sends a user's question to your endpoint.
 Your QnA Maker service processes the question and responds with the best answer.
 ## Problem’s Primary Goals
-•	 Setting up a chatbot that can order your requirements (Diet,Muscle gain and Lose fat).
+•	 Setting up a chatbot that can order your requirements (Menu and categories).

-•  Using a QnA Maker Bot service to build Gym-Management chatbot.
+•  Using a QnA Maker Bot service to build Food Ordering chatbot.

 •  Having a real-world chatbot, to which you can chat like you chatting to a real person and solve your problems.
 ## Input